What Is The Most Common Last Name In The Usa

 Q: Are common last names more prevalent in certain regions of the USA?

 A: Yes, certain last names are more prevalent in specific regions due to historical settlement patterns and immigration trends.
-For example, Smith and other surnames of English origin are more common in the Northeast and Mid-Atlantic states, while Hispanic surnames like Garcia and Rodriguez are more common in the Southwest and California.
+As an example, Smith and other surnames of English origin are more common in the Northeast and Mid-Atlantic states, while Hispanic surnames like Garcia and Rodriguez are more common in the Southwest and California.

 Q: How has immigration affected the distribution of last names in the USA?